 No professional will guarantee results.
-However, the fact that most of my clients come to me via referrals is the best indication I can give of how effective RTT is in helping people become free of their problems.
+However, the fact that most of my clients come to me via referrals is the best indication I can give of how effective hypnosis is in helping people become free of their problems.
 Visit my testimonial page to see what previous clients have to say.

-It is normal to come out of trance feeling relaxed and perhaps slightly drowsy for the first few minutes.
-Many clients come out of trance with big smiles on their faces and feelings of excitement or empowerment because they realize that something significant has happened.
+It is normal to come out of hypnosis feeling relaxed and perhaps slightly drowsy for the first few minutes.
+Many clients come out of trance with big smiles on their faces and feelings of excitement or empowerment, because they realize that something significant has happened.
 You may feel a tingling in the back of your head, a sense of reflectiveness or an incredible surge of energy.
 Everyone is different.
 Clients often tell me they experience additional insights and revelations in the days and weeks following their RTT session.

-Hypnosis is a natural state that we go into throughout the day, so you have already experienced this without realising it.
+Hypnosis is a natural state that we go into throughout the day, so you have already experienced this, probably without realising it.
 Everyone is different, so some people will go into trance more easily and deeper than others.
 How quickly or deeply you go into trance has no bearing on the success of the treatment.

 The science behind this is that neurons that fire together, wire together.
 Neurons associated with a certain activity form neural pathways that become stronger the more that activity is engaged in.
-By listening to the audio, you are making sure the new neural pathways created during the hypnotherapy session are growing in strength.
+By listening to the audio you are making sure the new neural pathways created during the hypnotherapy session are growing in strength.
 Think about how difficult it is to learn a new habit.
 You are shown a better way to hold your tennis racket, for example.
 It feels awkward and unfamiliar, but only in the beginning.
 The more you practice, the more comfortable it feels until you reach the point where trying the old way feels awkward.

 On the other hand, nerves that fire apart, wire apart.
 The less an old activity is practiced, the weaker the neural pathways become.